hackclub/hackclub/workshops/login_auth/README.md

 ```

-Yayyy🎊! you Finished with the coding part!
+Yayyy 🎊!
+You are finished with the coding part!

 Try logging in with the EMAIL and PASSWORD you recorded in Firebase.
 If it worked you should be all set!